Project-Platypus/Rhodium/examples/Eijgenraam/README.md

 shows the failure probability of one state-of-the-world (SOW).
 Many of these SOWs exceed the acceptable threshold (the dashed red line).

+## MORDM Analysis

+The file `eijgenraam_mordm.py` extends this to include a detailed multiobjective robust decision making (MORDM) analysis.
+This example demonstrates the core capabilities of Rhodium.
+Run the example with `python eijgenraam_mordm.py`.
+It will takes several minutes for the initial data to be generated.
+Afterwards, it will prompt you which plots/analyses to display.
+Press 'y' to view the plot/analysis or 'n' to skip.

 ## References

 > Eijgenraam, C., R. Brekelmans, D. den Hertog, and K. Roos (2012),